 Remove List Items

 - 1. Select the list items you wish to remove. - 2.
-Press the Delete or Backspace key or choose Edit > Delete. - 3.
+Press the Delete or Backspace key or choose the Edit > Delete menu item. - 3.
 Any children will automatically be removed as well.

 Indenting List Items Via Keyboard